-Tribal leaders of the Ute Mountain Ute Service Unit recommend that 20% of all budget increases go toward funding behavioral health programs.
-This is a critical health need for the community.
-Tribal leaders note that the available behavioral services in the Southwest Colorado region are very inadequate and that the tribal community has an immense need for available and culturally appropriate behavioral health services.
+Tribal Leaders/Tribal Representatives recommend the budget increases go toward funding behavioral health programs.
+This is a critical health need for the community with continued increase in need.
+Ute Mountain Tribal leaders note that the available behavioral services in the Southwest Colorado region remain inadequate and that the Tribal community has an immense need for available and culturally appropriate behavioral health services.
 The increase in funding will allow the local service unit to fully staff behavioral health department including counseling, therapy, and psychiatry services.
+While also trying to prioritize Mental Health among juveniles; in hopes for better outcomes as adults.